How to Rekey a Lock to Match an Existing Key

 When you buy from a locksmith or a hardware store, they will often rekey locks to match a different existing key at no cost.

 Some big box stores do it too, but they may charge for the service.
-Any of our four Arizona Lock & Key Shops will rekey them for you at purchase for no additional cost.
+Any of our four Arizona locations will rekey them for you at purchase for no additional cost.

 How to Rekey a Lock